Luigi Mangione: Public image

-After his arrest, Mangione quickly emerged as a polarizing figure, described by the Rolling Stone as the "most debated and polarizing murder suspect in recent history".
+Rolling Stone described Mangione as the "most debated and polarizing murder suspect in recent history".
 He received significant online support, with many celebrating him as a folk hero and a modern-day Robin Hood.
 The hashtag "#FreeLuigi" and its variations have been shared over 50,000 times on Twitter by those advocating for his release.
 Images and memes have circulated online, and items and merchandise in support of Mangione were posted on e-commerce sites such as Etsy and Amazon.

-The support for Mangione extended beyond social media, as public displays of support appeared in forms of street art, graffiti, and signs across various locations, including a billboard in Riverside County, California, and a mural in Seattle.
-Mangione's fellow inmates at SCI Huntingdon in Pennsylvania were heard shouting "Free Luigi" from their cells during a live broadcast interview with NewsNation, and groups of people gathered at the courthouses to express their support for Mangione during his court hearings.
+Support for Mangione extended to street art, graffiti, and public signage, including a billboard in Riverside County, California, and a mural in Seattle.
+Mangione's fellow inmates at SCI Huntingdon in Pennsylvania were heard shouting "Free Luigi" from their cells during a live broadcast interview with NewsNation, and people gathered at the courthouses to express their support for Mangione during his court hearings.
 On February 14, 2025, Mangione thanked the public in his first official statement since his arrest, stating that "the support has transcended political, racial, and even class divisions".

 Charlie Warzel of The Atlantic wrote that to some, Mangione is an "expression of the depth of righteous anger present in American life right now, a symbol of justified violence".
-Following the Thompson killing, anger erupted on social media platforms at Thompson, UnitedHealth, and the U.S. health insurance system generally, with many praising the killing.
-The support Mangione has generated has been connected to the public's often negative view of the American health insurance industry and what many consider to be unfair claim denial practices that inflict harm; the case has spurred growing calls for health insurance reform.
-A December 2024 NORC at the University of Chicago poll found that most American adults believe that health insurance companies' denials for health care coverage and/or profits made by those companies share a moderate amount or a great deal of responsibility for Thompson's death.
+Following the Thompson killing, anger erupted on social media platforms at Thompson, UnitedHealth, and the American health insurance system generally, with many praising the killing.
+The support Mangione has generated has been connected to the public's often negative view of the American health insurance industry and what many consider to be unfair claim denial practices that inflict harm; the case has amplified calls for health insurance reform.
+A December 2024 NORC at the University of Chicago poll found that most American adults believe that health insurance companies share a moderate amount or a great deal of responsibility for Thompson's death because of their denials for health care coverage and/or profits made by those companies.